wessenstam/NHT-EMEA/ncc-ui/ncc-ui.rst

 .. note::

+  As this is a shared cluster, it can be that the option is grayed out, not selectable.
+This means that one of your other trainees has clicked the button before you.
+Wait till the Blue Donut Icon (top of the screen) turn Green/Red.
+After that color change, you should be able to run the NCC Check.
 NCC can also be configured to run every 4 hours, daily, or weekly and the results will be e-mailed to all **E-mail Recipients** defined in **Alert E-mail Configuration** in cluster settings.

 Select **All Checks**.
 De-select **Send the cluster check report in the email**.
 Click **Run**.